 We both felt we didn’t want to get into debt by taking out a loan or paying with a credit card.
 We then considered using our savings but then that would suck us dry.
 Neither of these options was gonna work for us so I started looking into grants and financial assistance (specifically for IVF families).

-I found a lot of different resources but it seems like you had to apply (if you’re were eligible) and then there was still no chance we would be approved for financial assistance.
+I found a lot of different resources but it seems like you had to apply (if you are eligible) and then there was still no chance we would be approved for financial assistance.
 Even though we didn’t want to go broke doing IVF cycles, I felt we needed to do EVERYTHING in our control to at least try.

 Does health insurance cover IVF?